 You can purchase the Pit Viper fan separately or as part of a kit with the CyberQ Cloud.

 Digi-Q kit for the green egg

 he DigiQ DX2 temperature control system is designed to hold the desired temperature in your Big Green Egg for hours on end – and is so advanced it will even gradually lower the cooking temperature so foods won’t overcook.
 It is better than a personal valet because it never takes a day off!

-A cool feature, that BBQ Guru uses on some of their other temperature controls, is Ramp Mode.
-Ramp Mode senses when your food is getting close to being finished, and will gradually ramp down the heat, resulting in a juicier, more tender piece of meat.
-Open Lid Detection senses any sharp drops in temperature from opening the grill, and automatically smoothens out the heat to avoid any sharp spikes in temperature.
+One cool feature that BBQ Guru carried over from their other devices is Ramp Mode.
+In Ramp Mode, the CyberQ senses when food is close to being finished, and then gradually ramps down the heat to ensure it doesn’t overcook.
+The result is juicier, more-tender finished products.
+Another great integrated feature is Open Lid Detection, which detects sharp drops in temperature from opening the grill and and automatically smoothens out the heat.

 - Not waterproof